 Tennis elbow, golfers elbow, Medial and Lateral epicondylitis, carpal tunnel, thoracic outlet, these are all names for a similar string of conditions.
 All of these conditions share one thing in common.
 Irritation of the ligaments, tendons, and muscles of the upper extremity.
 What I want to talk about today is some preventative methods, some home care recommendations, and treatment options.

 For all of these conditions inflammations is always present, or has been.
 If the issue chronic (long lasting) the involved tissues may no longer have active inflammation.
 However if the injury is acute there is typically active inflammation in these associated areas.
-So what can you do to help prevent these types of injuries?

 The first thing is to try to avoid repetitive stress injuries.
 Anything during our daily activity that we do on a repetitive basis would fall into this category.
 A good example is using a mouse and keyboard.

 While obviously you cannot stop doing this during the day the key is to take small breaks so that your joints and muscles get a chance to rest, what i recommend is every 20-30 minutes take a 30 second break where you can shake out your arms and get up and move around.
 This helps those tissues regain normal blood flow and keeps them for getting overwhelmed.